 The daily own of Love

-With these words to I Gave Myself To Him, the speaker looks into the future.
+Through these words to I Gave Myself To Him, the speaker looks into the future.
 She suggests that her own wealth and success may end up being a disappointment to her lover.
 Her use of the word “poorer” in the second line reflects traditional marriage vows which state “for richer or for poorer”.
 The speaker, though she has already expressed that she has given herself fully, is not admitting to herself that she may not end up how her lover expects.

 She may not find success or wealth, and thus end up poor.
 She then refers to her lover as a “great purchaser”.
 Her continual use of financial and legal terms to define her relationship puts a somewhat cynical tone on this work.
 This is rather typical for Emily Dickinson.
 The speaker believes that her lover, the “great purchaser” may not be prepared for the results of this love.
 She believes that she will be much poorer than he “suspect[s]”.